-In preparing for online harassment, establish a supportive cyber community of friends, colleagues, and digital allies who can come to your aid—and whom you can support—during episodes of online harassment.
+In preparing for online harassment, find and establish a supportive cyber community of friends, colleagues, and digital allies who can come to your aid—and whom you can support—during episodes of online harassment.

 The following information is specific to creating online communities, which may overlap with other social networks in your life, but can serve as a potential pool of first responders to rely upon when online abuse escalates or goes public.